bryansullins/toc-tkg-app-example/README.md

 # toc-tkg-app-example

-## This repo if for use with a companion blog post at [Thinking Out Cloud Blog](https://thinkingoutcloud.org)
+## This repo is for use with a companion blog post at [Thinking Out Cloud Blog](https://thinkingoutcloud.org)

 ## Installation